-Smells are everywhere in our home and sometimes they aren't too fresh.
-What to do with a kitchen that smells like it's full of fish and garlic?
-And needless to mention, a bathroom that doesn't smell like a bouquet of roses?
+Smells are everywhere in our home, and sometimes they aren't too fresh.
+What do you do with a kitchen that reeks of fish and garlic?
+Or a bathroom that doesn't smell like a bouquet of roses?

 Here are the top green air freshener ideas and recipes that are easy, cost-friendly, effective, and use simple ingredients often found in your kitchen pantry.
-A few may require a trip to the store, but they are worth it, so you have on hand what you need to battle bad smells and keep your home smelling fresh.
+A few may require a trip to the store, but they are worth it to battle unpleasant odors and keep your home smelling fresh.

 Diffusing essential oils, many of which have antibacterial, antifungal, and antiviral properties, will help not just freshen the air, but purify it as well.
 Simply boil a pot of water, take it off the heat, and add a few drops of essential oil, such as lemon or eucalyptus.
 The scent of the oils will infuse the whole room.
 Also, consider investing in a candle, electric, car, or light ring diffuser.

 Wake up to the idea of using coffee to combat odors.
 Whether you grind it, brew it, or bake some beans in the oven, its smell is sure to enliven your senses and absorb odors, such as onions and garlic.
 Try setting out a few bowls of fresh ground coffee.
-Or, before offensive smells, like the trash, affect the whole room, place coffee grounds in the bottom of a new garbage bag as suggested in the article "Use Coffee Grounds to Clean."
+Or, before offensive smells, like the trash, affect the whole room, place coffee grounds in the bottom of a new garbage bag.

 Dried Herbal Potpourri